About Schools to Market

-This year the three big Whole Foods Market stores will be taking children on a journey from seed to supermarket with Richmond, High Street Kensington and Fulham Broadway hosting four schools each.
+The three big Whole Foods Market stores take children on a journey from seed to supermarket with Richmond, High Street Kensington and Fulham Broadway hosting four schools each.

-Students will experience a chutney and sauce making master class with chef Ruth Quinlan
+Students experience a chutney and sauce making master class with chef Ruth Quinlan

-In addition, the four smaller Whole Foods Market stores will host one local primary school in a mini version of the programme.
-Each school will enjoy a day out at a pick-your-own-farm to harvest produce, return to school to create a chutney and then sell their finished product at their local store in July.
+In addition, the four smaller Whole Foods Market stores host one local primary school in a mini version of the programme.
+Each school enjoys a day out at a pick-your-own-farm to harvest produce, returns to school to create a chutney and then sells their finished product at their local store in July.

 Schools to Market 2019 Resource Hub

 "I enjoyed going to the farm because it inspired me to be a farmer, because they grow lots of fruit and veg and you don’t have to buy from a store"

 "It has been lovely sharing practices with other teachers and children.
 The students were in awe at the farm.
 Giving them the chance to find out about where food comes from was invaluable"

 Schools to Market has won two prestigious awards, celebrating the winning School Food Matters/Whole Foods Market partnership.
 Read more about the Charity Times award here